-I am an author of several books.
+I have written several books.
 Check below to find out more about them individually.

 The rest were self-published through services like Amazon Kindle Publishing and Lulu.
 My husband John, with his deep understanding of technology, was my co-author for Kea’s Flight.
 Common themes in my books include language, nature, and the experience of life as an outsider, struggling to fit into a group and to assert uniqueness and individuality at the same time.

-I have also written a short story that has been accepted for the second volume of the popular anthology Machine of Death.
+I have also written a short story that was published in the second volume of the popular anthology Machine of Death.
 My story is titled FURNACE, and it is a tender tale of sex and archaeology in the distant future.

 If the World Ended, Would I Notice?